S0f1eM/S0f1eM/README.md

 * I have an art history and archeologia degree 🤠
 * I need to workout every day 💪
 * I love long walks on the beach 🌅
-* I love playing onboard games 🎲 and video games 🎮 with friends, family and coworkers.
+* I love playing onboard games 🎲 and video games 🎮

 ### >_ Developer XP